A/B Testing: How it Works and Why You Need It

 Not Having a Decent Sample

-A/B testing needs about 25,000 visitors to reach a significant sample, according to this VentureBeat article.
+A/B testing needs about 25,000 visitors to reach a significant sample.

 Sadly, most marketers use a smaller sample size, which is not a true representation of the total population, hence the result ends up being ‘unreliable’.